Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 The general direction of combining ideas from FL and MAML is relatively new, with many open questions: \begin{itemize} \item The evaluation of MAML algorithms for supervised tasks is largely focused on synthetic image classification problems \citep{lake11omniglot,ravi17miniimagenet} in which infinite artificial tasks can be constructed by subsampling from classes of images.
-FL problems, modeled by existing datasets used for simulated FL experiments (Appendix~\ref{sec:datasets-and-software}), can serve as realistic benchmark problems for MAML algorithms. \item The observed gap between the global and personalized acccuracy \citep{jiang2019improving} creates a good argument that personalization should be of central importance to FL.
+FL problems, modeled by existing datasets used for simulated FL experiments (Appendix~\ref{sec:datasets-and-software}), can serve as realistic benchmark problems for MAML algorithms. \item In addition to an empirical study, or optimization results, it would be useful to analyze the theoretical guarantees of MAML-type techniques and study under what assumptions they can be successful, as this will further elucidate the set of FL domains to which they may apply. \item The observed gap between the global and personalized acccuracy \citep{jiang2019improving} creates a good argument that personalization should be of central importance to FL.
 However, none of the existing works clearly formulates what would be comprehensive metrics for measuring personalized performance; for instance, is a small improvement for every client preferable to a larger improvement for a subset of clients?
 See Section~\ref{sec:fairness} for a related discussion. \item \citet{jiang2019improving} highlighted the fact that models of the same structure and performance, but trained differently, can have very different capacity to personalize.
 In particular, it appears that training models with the goal of maximizing global performance might actually hurt the model's capacity for subsequent personalization.
 Understanding the underlying reasons for this is a question relevant for both FL and the broader ML community. \item Several challenging FL topics including personalization and privacy have begun to be studied in this multi-task/LTL framework \cite{khodak19adaptive,jiang2019improving,li19dpmeta}.
 Is it possible for other issues such as concept drift to also be analyzed in this way, for example as a problem in lifelong learning \citep{silver13lifelong}? \item Can non-parameter transfer LTL algorithms, such as ProtoNets \citep{snell17protonets}, be of use for FL? \end{itemize}

 {h_{\text{FL}}}